argus-hdps/rico/README.md

 ### References

-Rico works primarily with data products from the Evryscope and Argus pipelines, which are described in [Corbett+2023](https://iopscience.iop.org/article/10.3847/1538-4365/acbd41#apjsacbd41s7) and [Corbett+2022](https://arxiv.org/abs/2207.14304), respectively.
+Rico works primarily with data products from the Evryscope Fast Transient Engine (EFTE) and the Argus Hierarchical Data Processing System (HDPS/Hera), which are described in [Corbett+2023](https://iopscience.iop.org/article/10.3847/1538-4365/acbd41#apjsacbd41s7) and [Corbett+2022](https://arxiv.org/abs/2207.14304), respectively.